pic

 Positional and Keyword Arguments

-Up to this point, we've been defining and calling functions using the notation foo(x,y).
-A key characteristic of this syntax is that arguments are passed in a specific order, so that foo(2,4) assigns the first argument to x and the second to y.
-This approach is known as positional arguments.
+Up to this point, we've been defining and calling functions using the syntax foo(x,y).
+A key characteristic of this style is that arguments are passed in a fixed order.
+Thus, the call foo(2,4) assigns the first argument to x and the second to y.
+This convention is referred to as positional arguments.

-However, a major drawback of positional arguments is their susceptibility to silent errors: if we accidentally swap the positions of the arguments, the function may still provide an output.
-As the number of arguments grows, the likelihood of introducing such bugs increases, making it more challenging to identify and resolve errors.
+A major drawback of positional arguments is their susceptibility to silent errors: if we accidentally swap the positions of the arguments, the function may still execute and return a wrong result.
+As the number of arguments grows, the likelihood of introducing such bugs grows, while simultaneously noticing them becomes more difficult.

 To circumvent this issue, we can rely on keyword arguments.
-This approach requires function calls to explicitly specify their arguments, making their order irrelevant.
-For example, foo(x=2,y=4) and foo(y=4,x=2) would then be valid and equivalent.
+With this approach, each argument must be explicitly named in the function call, rendering their order irrelevant.
+For example, both foo(x=2,y=4) and foo(y=4,x=2) would then be valid and equivalent.

-The following examples illustrate how to define and call functions using both positional and keyword arguments.
-Additionally, we'll establish that the approaches can be combined.
-Note that positional arguments necessarily require a semicolon during function definitions, but accept either a semicolon or a comma during function calls.
+The following examples illustrate the difference between positional and keyword arguments when defining and calling functions.
+In particular, note that positional arguments necessarily require a semicolon during function definitions, but accept either a semicolon or a comma during function calls.
+Additionally, we show that both approaches can be combined within the same function.

 foo(x, y) = x + y